Document Management – How To Make Sure Employees Can Find Critical Business Info When They Need It

 Determine Which Documents You Need

-The first step in choosing a document management system is to simply figure out what documents you want to store.
+The first step in choosing a system is to simply figure out what documents you want to store.

-This can include proposals, standard operating procedures, marketing materials, and internal employee documents.
+This can include proposals, standard operating procedures, marketing materials, internal employee documents, and more.

 You may decide that it isn’t practical or necessary to store every document your team interacts with.